-The following tables provide information as to the value of incremental payments and other benefits that would have been received by the named executive officers upon a termination of their employment with the Company due to various types of situations, or upon a change in control of the Company, assuming such termination and/or change in control had taken place on December 29, 2006 (the last business day of the Company's 2006 fiscal year).
-The benefits reflect the closing price of the Company's Common Stock of \$27.25 on December 29, 2006, where appropriate, except that in the case of a Change in Control, the benefits reflect a price of \$27.69 per share (which was the highest price during the sixty days prior to December 29, 2006, as computed in accordance with the Company's equity compensation plans).
+The following tables provide information as to the value of incremental payments and other benefits that would have been received by five of the named executive officers upon a termination of their employment with the Company due to various types of situations, or upon a change in control of the Company, assuming such termination and/or change in control had taken place on December 26, 2008 (the last business day of the Company's 2008 fiscal year).
+The benefits reflect the closing price of the Company's Common Stock of \$29.04 on December 26, 2008, where appropriate, except that in the case of a Change in Control, the benefits reflect a price of \$29.17 per share (which was the highest price during the sixty days prior to December 28, 2008, as computed in accordance with the Company's equity compensation plans).
 Following these tables is a narrative description of the plans and agreements pursuant to which these payments and benefits are payable.
+A table has not been included for Mr. Verrecchia because his employment with the Company terminated effective December 31, 2008.
+Included on pages 46 and 47 of this proxy statement is a description of the actual severance benefits received by Mr. Verrecchia in connection with the termination of his employment.